Sunday, September 8, 2024

 2. Do you believe the promise of God that the righteousness of Christ is yours by faith?

-3. Do you desire to show your love for God in your walk of life, and to live with your neighbour in love and UNITY!
+3. Do you desire to show love for God in your walk of life and live with your neighbour in love and UNITY!

 The table is profaned when the church does not warn the unbelieving and unrepentant to withhold themselves and abstain!